Phlipde/H4ALL.ics/README.md

 ***
 #  Usage

-> ⚠ Make sure Pyhton 3.x is installed on your machine.
+> ⚠ Make sure Python 3.x is installed on your machine.

 1. Install the required libraries: `requests`, `dirtyjson`, `arrow`, and `ics`.
 You can install them using pip with the command `pip install requests dirtyjson arrow ics`.